Vapniarka, Odesa Raion, Odesa Oblast

-Until 18 July 2020, Kryzhanivka belonged to Lyman Raion.
+Until 18 July 2020, Vapniarka belonged to Lyman Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
-The area of Lyman Raion was merged into Odesa Raion.
+The area of Lyman Raion was split between Berezivka and Odesa Raions, with Vapniarka transferred to Odesa Raion.

-Population Census
+Population

-As of January 12, 1989, Vapnyarka had a population of 743.
-333 men and 410 women.
+As of January 12, 1989, Vapnyarka had a population of 743: 333 men and 410 women.

 As of December 5, 2001, Vapnyarka had a population of 729.